-Starting with the very basics: in winemaking there are red grapes and there are white grapes.
-White-skinned grapes like Chardonnay make white wine.
-Red-skinned grapes like Pinot Noir make red wine.
+Starting with some wine 101: there are red grapes and there are white grapes.
+White-skinned grapes like Viognier make white wine.
+Red-skinned grapes like Grenache make red wine.
 Now, if you blend red and white – ta da!
 You’ve got yourself a Rosé!
-We’re not recommending you go blending your own bottles, in fact we’re certain it should be left to the professionals, like the team at Spier.
-They blend Chardonnay and Pinot Noir to make a killer medium bodied, Rosé with notes of juicy strawberries and yellow apple.
-Plus it’s a wicked deal at $16.20/bottle.
+We’re not recommending you go blending your own bottles, in fact we’re certain it should be left to the professionals.

 Method 2: Direct Press

-France’s darling Rosé region is Provence.
-In fact about 90% of wine made in Provence is Rosé.
-Here, most producers use the direct press method.
+Famous for pale but vibrant Rosés, France’s darling Rosé region is Provence.
+It’s without question our best-selling style of pink, but this year a different French region has stolen our Rosé loving hearts: the Loire Valley.
+Here, many producers use the direct press method.
 The winemaker will use red-skinned grapes, they are pressed (squished) allowing the juice to come in contact with the skin.
-The juice and the skin are just left in contact with one another for mere hours (3-4) and then the juice is drained off the skins.
-A lovely, lightly hued, delicately flavoured Rosé is born!
-Try our stand-by favourite, Domaine Houchart Provence Rosé, made with Cabernet Sauvignon, Cinsault, Grenache & Syrah.
-The resulting wine is pale pink with vibrant notes of grapefruit, strawberries and a hint of white pepper ($21.20).
+The juice and the skin are just left in contact with one another for mere hours, colouring and flavouring the juice.
+Once the winemaker is satisfied with the intensity, the wine is drained off of the skins and voila, Rosé!

 Method 3: Saignée

-If you don’t parle français, Saignée means ‘bleeding’ and it’s a by-product of red wine production!
-In this instance, the winemaker is using red-skinned grapes to make a red wine.
-After the grapes have been pressed, and the juice and the skins have gotten to know each other enough to make them blush (a few hours) about 10% of the juice is bled off.
-This results in two wonderful things: a magnificently complex Rosé, and the remaining 90% of the juice that went on to become red wine, is also more concentrated and rich!
-Try the Blanc de Noirs from Poplar Grove ($27.20) Rosé made from predominately Malbec ad Syrah, plump with notes of grapefruit and lime with a creamy mouthfeel and a kiss of sweetness.
-Our Rosé shelve is spilling over, quite literally into the neighbouring ‘Take Out’ section, safe to say we’re summer ready!
+If you don’t parle français, Saignée means ‘bleeding’, this style of Rosé production is actually a by-product of red winemaking!
+After the grapes have been pressed, and the juice and the skins have gotten to know each other enough to make them blush (a few hours) a portion of the juice is ‘bled off’.
+This results in two wonderful things: a magnificently complex Rosé, and the remainder of the juice will go on to become a robust red wine, in this case a Rioja!